WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 - If the item is entirely link text or a title.
 - If the item is entirely in code font.

-[info] These exceptions apply to individual list items, so it may happen that a list might have some items with end punctuation, and some without end punctuation.
+[info] **Note:** These exceptions apply to individual list items, so it may happen that a list might have some items with end punctuation, and some without end punctuation.
 To avoid this, use a parallel syntax for all items such that all items either have or don't have end punctuation. [/info]

 **Examples**

 [tip] Recommended:
 With this theme you can modify the following header values:
-- Color
 - Length
 - Width
+- Color
-- Transparency
+- Transparency and opacity
 - Font

 [/tip]